Traveler and Guest: 'Musafir' Unites Two Concepts | LatestLY

 The exhibition, which features works by around 40 artists, also explores different cultural interconnections, such as how K-pop has contributed to reshaping global pop culture, or how the Brazilian lambada craze traveled around the world and topped international music charts in the 1990s.

-At the same time, the exhibition also evokes the cases of those "who refuse travel as forms of resistance," points out Costinas; "the people who refuse to be deported from their homes, who refuse to be dislocated or ethnically cleansed from their ancestral lands."
+At the same time, the exhibition also evokes the cases of those "who refuse travel as forms of resistance," as Costinas pointed out, of "the people who refuse to be deported from their homes, who refuse to be dislocated or ethnically cleansed from their ancestral lands."
 In some cases, these people see their homeland destroyed without even having to set foot abroad.